oracle/terraform-provider-oci/website/docs/d/dns_resolver.html.markdown

 # Data Source: oci_dns_resolver
 This data source provides details about a specific Resolver resource in Oracle Cloud Infrastructure DNS service.

 Gets information about a specific resolver.

 Note that attempting to get a resolver in the DELETED lifecycleState will result in a `404` response to be consistent with other operations of the API.
-Requires a `PRIVATE` scope query parameter.

 ## Example Usage